nivekcode/primeNG-advanced-growl/README.md

 The AdvGrowlService provides the following methods to create messages.
 Each method expects the message content and a message title.

-- createSuccessMessage(messageContent: string, summary: string): void
+- createSuccessMessage(messageContent: string, summary: string, extra?: any): void
-- createInfoMessage(messageContent: string, summary: string): void
+- createInfoMessage(messageContent: string, summary: string, extra?: any): void
-- createWarningMessage(messageContent: string, summary: string): void
+- createWarningMessage(messageContent: string, summary: string, extra?: any): void
-- createErrorMessage(messageContent: string, summary: string): void
+- createErrorMessage(messageContent: string, summary: string, extra?: any): void

 To clear all messages you can call the **clearMessages()** method from the AdvGrowlService.